Ladme/groan/README.md

 Just run `make`.

+## Tests

+Validate the installation by running `./tests` in the `test` directory.
+Do not remove the `examples` directory as the tests use several files located in there.

 ## How to use in your C programs

 Include `groan.h` in your code and link with `-lm -lgroan`.